-Throughout history, women have held important roles in guiding and shaping their nations.
-Some brought peace while others led wars.
-Some reigned during times of economic prosperity, while others saw their people through periods of poverty and turmoil.
+Hillary Clinton just made history by becoming the first woman to be nominated as a presidential candidate for a major political party.
+The former secretary of state is one of many women who have held important roles in guiding and shaping their nations.
+Some have brought peace while others have led wars.
+Some have reigned during times of economic prosperity, while others have led their people through periods of poverty and turmoil.

-This month being Women's History Month, we are celebrating women and the leadership roles they've played.
-To do that, we've put together a list of some important female world leaders.
-Some of them may be familiar to you, but others less so — in fact, we know we can't possibly list them all here, so for the most part, we are focusing on the women you may know less about.
-One thing that all of these women have in common is that they brought courage, intelligence and leadership to their people at a time when they needed it most.
+Some of the names on this list may be familiar to you, but others less so — in fact, we can't possibly list all of the women who should be mentioned here, so for the most part, we're focusing on the women you probably know less about.
+The qualities these women share are courage, intelligence and leadership — especially at a time when their countries needed them most.